nithitsuki/Arduino-IDE-Morse-Code/README.md

 #### `MORSE_PIN = 13;`
 - **Description**: Sets the pin that will output Morse code signals.
-- The Variable is already set in the header file Morse.h, please dont re-initialize it
+- The Variable is already set in the header file Morse.h, please dont re-define it

 #### `UNIT_TIME = 150;`
 - **Description**: Sets the speed of the Morse code transmission in milliseonds.
   - **Note**: The time for a dot is calculated as `1200 / wpm`ms, which adjusts the speed of transmission.
-- The Variable is already set in the header file Morse.h, please dont re-initialize it
+- The Variable is already set in the header file Morse.h, please dont re-define it

 #### `dot(int n)`